-Date Revision Description August 2011 3.0 Added issue "Standard R-C network cannot be used on RST to extend POR timing" on page 5.
-Added issue "Writes to Hibernation module registers may change the value of the RTC" on page 8.
-Clarified issue "General-purpose timer 16-bit Edge Count or Edge Time mode does not load reload value" on page 10 to include Edge-Time mode.
-September 2010 2.10 Minor edits and clarifications.
-July 2010 2.9 Added issue "The RTRIS bit in the UARTRIS register is only set when the interrupt is enabled" on page 11.
+Date Revision Description August 2011 3.0 Added issue "Standard R-C network cannot be used on RST to extend POR timing" on page 6.
+August 2011 3.0 Added issue "Writes to Hibernation module registers may change the value of the RTC" on page 8. ■ Clarified issue "General-purpose timer 16-bit Edge Count or Edge Time mode does not load reload value" on page 10 to include Edge-Time mode. ■ Added issue "Retriggering a sample sequencer before it has completed the current sequence results in continuous sampling" on page 12.
+September 2010 2.10 ■ Minor edits and clarifications.
+July 2010 2.9 ■ Added issue "The RTRIS bit in the UARTRIS register is only set when the interrupt is enabled" on page 12.
 June 2010 2.8 Added issue "External reset does not reset the XTAL to PLL Translation (PLLCFG) register" on page 5.
-May 2010 2.7 Minor edits and clarifications.
-April 2010 2.6 Minor edits and clarifications.
-April 2010 2.5 Removed issue "Setting Bit 7 in I2C Master Timer Period (I2CMTPR) register may have unexpected results".
-The data sheet description has changed such that this is no longer necessary.
-Minor edits and clarifications.
-February 2010 2.4 Added issue "The General-Purpose Timer match register does not function correctly in 32-bit mode" on page 11.
-Added issue "Setting Bit 7 in I2C Master Timer Period (I2CMTPR) register may have unexpected results".
-Jan 2010 2.3 "Hard Fault possible when waking from Sleep or Deep-Sleep modes and Cortex-M3 Debug Access Port (DAP) is enabled" has been removed and the content added to the LM3S8530 data sheet.
-"Ethernet number of Packets decremented early" has been removed and the content added to the LM3S8530 data sheet.
+May 2010 2.7 ■ Minor edits and clarifications.
+April 2010 2.6 ■ Minor edits and clarifications.
+April 2010 2.5 ■ Removed issue "Setting Bit 7 in I2C Master Timer Period (I2CMTPR) register may have unexpected results".
+The data sheet description has changed such that this is no longer necessary. ■ Minor edits and clarifications.
+February 2010 2.4 ■ Added issue "The General-Purpose Timer match register does not function correctly in 32-bit mode" on page 11. ■ Added issue "Setting Bit 7 in I2C Master Timer Period (I2CMTPR) register may have unexpected results".
+Jan 2010 2.3 "Hard Fault possible when waking from Sleep or Deep-Sleep modes and Cortex-M3 Debug Access Port (DAP) is enabled" has been removed and the content added to the LM3S8538 data sheet. ■ "Ethernet number of Packets decremented early" has been removed and the content added to the LM3S8538 data sheet.
 Dec 2009 2.2 Started tracking revision history.